Raudius/files_scripts/docs/Functions.md

 `pdf_decrypt(Node file, [String password]=nil, [String new_file_name]=nil): Node|nil`

 Removes protections from the PDF file.
-If `new_file_name` is specified a new file is created, otherwise the existing file gets overwritten.
+If `new_file_name` is specified, a new file is created.
+Otherwise, the existing file gets overwritten.

 Returns the node object for the resulting file.
 ### pdf_merge